trevorgray1/test-devops-pipeline/README.md

-# Trigger pipeline: dummy comment
+# Trigger pipeline: dummy commentt
 # DevOps Learning Pipeline

 This repository is designed as a hands-on learning environment for DevOps practices and tools.
 It provides a structured approach to understanding various aspects of the DevOps pipeline, from continuous integration to deployment, monitoring, and artifact management.